 Lord, save the King!
 These words at the close of Psalm 20, find their New Testament complement in the wonderful fact that God did just that when He raised Jesus from the dead!
 We pray with certainty (20:1-5) for each other, because God did save His Messiah.
 We trust in Him!

-The importance of a king.
-The king.
-The _right_ king.
+We read today of the importance of a king.
+Of _the right_ king.

-1 Samuel 8 tells us that the people wanted, “… A king to judge us like all the nations.”
+In 1 Samuel 8 we read that the people of Israel wanted a king to judge us like all the nations.

 Having a king wasn’t the problem.

 It was the _type_ of king they wanted.
-The type of king we want.
+And today, it is the same – What type of king of our lives do we want?

-Even the close disciples, the twelve, of Jesus got it wrong.
+Even the close disciples of Jesus got it wrong.
 They hoped for a human battle-ready warrior king.

-Jesus is the King of Kings, the Lord of Lords.
-He came to earth as a baby to bring salvation, a means of redemption, rescue for us!
+Jesus is the King above all kings.
+He came to earth and was born into humanity to bring salvation, a means of redemption, rescue for us!

-Rev 19 v11 says, “Then I saw heaven opened, and behold, a white horse!
+“Then I saw heaven opened, and behold, a white horse!
 The one sitting on it is called Faithful and True, and in righteousness he judges and makes war.”
-And onwards.
-Describing Jesus in His return.

 This is why the _right_ king is important.
 David knows this, and even though he was a great human king of Israel, He knew that His Lord Jesus made a far better king.